Conditional preservation of the saints: Historical background

-Prior to the time of the debate between Calvinists and the Arminians at the Synod of Dort (1618–1619), the view in the early church appears to be on the side of conditional security.
-From his research of the writings of the early church fathers (AD 90–313), patristic scholar David W. Bercot arrived at this conclusion: "Since the early Christians believed that our continued faith and obedience are necessary for salvation, it naturally follows that they believed that a 'saved' person could still end up being lost."
+Scholars note that the tension between Calvinism and Arminianism traditionally culminates in the question of whether those who have been regenerated must necessarily persevere or may apostatize and be lost.
+Prior to the time of the debate between Calvinists and the Arminians at the Synod of Dort (1618-1619), the view in the early church appears to be on the side of conditional security, where continued faith and obedience are necessary for salvation.